 When you arrive at court you'll go through a security check.
 This will involve an airport-style scanner and a security wand.
 If you carry a bag, this will be checked.
 For obvious reasons, don't take sharp objects, scissors, knives etc... to court.
+If you do, they will be confiscated and won't be returned.
 These will be taken from you and might not be returned.
 Liquids will also be checked and you might be asked to sip any liquid you're carrying.

 Depending on the layout of the court, you may be asked to 'sign in' with reception or wait in the seating area for a court usher to appear.
 Keep a look out for the court list.
 This is usually found on a notice board as you step in to the court building and will contain a list of every person in court that day.
 It will also tell you which court room your case will be heard in.
 There could be up to 10 court rooms inside a court building.
 If at any point you're unsure, make sure you ask a court usher or a member of court staff.